+The following book is available as a trade paperback.
+You can order it on Amazon.
 Wolf, Naomi.
 Give Me Liberty: A Handbook for American Revolutionaries.
 New York: Simon and Schuster.
-ISBN: 978-4165-9056-9 are located on Canvas, among the Assignments.
-These shared readings will help us to develop a shared context of reading to inform our arguments.
+ISBN: 9781-4165-9056-9

 Although we will begin reading Wolf's book this term, over January you will read Naomi Wolf's book in full.